Boiler Service - Herts Boilers

 We don't normally need to replace any seals on SE boilers during a service, and their combustion chambers are ready accessible.

-A back boiler service will also involve servicing its front fire, thus the combined price is £110.
+A back boiler service will also involve in servicing its front fire, thus the combined price is £120.

-We love back boilers!
-They are simple and long lasting - as long as they get serviced on a regular basis.
-They also run for much longer than modern new boilers, which tend to only have a life span of about 10 to 15 years.
+Unlike some of our fellow gas engineers, we really love back boilers!
+They are simple and long lasting - as long as they get checked and serviced on a regular basis.
+They also service for much longer than modern new boilers, which tend to have a life span of about 10 to 15 years.

-Back boilers do need be serviced on a regular basis due to the nature of their operation.
-They are required to be clean of dust for a safe and efficient operation.
+Back boilers do need serviced on a regular basis due to the nature of their operation.
+They are required to be clean off dust for a safe and efficient combustion operation, and flue spigot should also be checked along with chimney each time.

 Modern high efficiency boilers: